Chowkidar Chor Hai remark: SC closes contempt case against Rahul Gandhi with a word of caution

 Rafale verdict LIVE: Reviews rejected, Rahul let of with warning

-Rahul Gandhi had told the Supreme Court that he has already tendered unconditional apology for wrongly attributing to it his "chowkidar chor hai" remark against Prime Minister Narendra Modi and the criminal contempt proceedings against him be closed.
+Rahul Gandhi had told the Supreme Court that he has already tendered an unconditional apology for wrongly attributing to it his "chowkidar chor hai" remark against Prime Minister Narendra Modi and the criminal contempt proceedings against him be closed.

 Senior advocate A M Singhvi, appearing for Gandhi, told the bench, also comprising Justices S K Kaul and K M Joseph, that the Congress president has already tendered unconditional apology and has expressed regret over the wrongful attribution to the apex court.